Queatte/CASS-Manual/Chapters/Chapter 2 - Getting Started.md

 5. Check the ‘I accept the license terms’ box, and then click the Next button to continue the installation.
 ![](/assets/images/c02/c2.11.png)

-6. Note, the installation of Now you start the SQL Server 2014 2008 started install.
+6. Note, the installation of the SQL Server 2014 will start to install.
 Click the Install button to continue.
-This’ll take a few minutes then you’re prompted to continue.
+This’ll take few minutes then you’re prompted to continue.
 ![](/assets/images/c02/c2.12.png)

 7. You should get all check marks but if your firewall ports are closed then below, is what you’ll get as output.
 Click the Next button to continue.